 The name “Colonel Sanders” is one of those nom de plumes that carries a particularly strong connotation of folksy Americana, an immediate visual pastiche of a chipper-looking old southern gentleman in a spotlessly white suit, bedecked by a coif of wavy, equally white hair.
 To the millennial consumer, it’s a face they’ve seen on every bucket of KFC chicken they’ve ever been served, but they simultaneously have less connection with the idea of the man behind the logo.

 Because yes, for the record—Colonel Harland David Sanders was indeed a real human being, for those who need the clarification.
-He was born in 1890 Kentucky, and was made an honorary Kentucky Colonel (the most awesome state-based title one can have bestowed upon them) in 1935 by Governor Ruby Laffoon, five years before he finalized and began selling the “secret recipe” for what would become KFC.
+He was born in 1890 Indiana, and was made an honorary Kentucky Colonel (the most awesome state-based title one can have bestowed upon them) in 1935 by Governor Ruby Laffoon, five years before he finalized and began selling the “secret recipe” for what would become KFC.
 A savvy businessman with an innate understanding of how franchising could make him rich, Sanders built his chicken empire into a national force by the 1960s, before cashing out in 1964 and into semi-retirement.

 However, that was hardly the end of “the Colonel” as a pop culture figure.
 In reality, the terms of his buyout of the company stated that Sanders would continue to appear as the product’s mascot in perpetuity, which included continuing to film KFC television commercials up to his death in 1980.

 But wait, it’s not over!
 As it turns out, death could not claim this man’s image.
 KFC revived the Colonel as a character in 2015, in a move that was criticized by some for turning a real-life figure into a cartoonish spokesperson.
 However, given that the living Sanders family reportedly praised Darrell Hammond’s initial portrayal of Harland Sanders, I hardly feel that’s worth getting worked up about.

 *This even includes a computer-generated, non-physical representation of the original Colonel, and he’s now also been added to this list.
 Seriously, I can’t believe how many times I’ve had to update this list.